eodemtempore/quantum-tunnel-game/README.md

 npm run preview
 ```

-## Controls

-Mobile supports drag steering and swipe lane changes when 5-lane mode is enabled.
-Desktop supports Arrow keys and A/D. Optional tilt steering is available from Settings and only activates after explicit permission.

 ## Music

 The game starts with a procedural electronic soundtrack using Web Audio oscillators, noise hats, bass, synth arps, and glitch effects.
 The tunnel reacts to analyser energy.